 Months later, the repercussions still reverberate throughout the industry, highlighting the urgent need for robust cybersecurity measures in healthcare infrastructure.
 So, where do we go from here?

-On February 21, 2024, Change Healthcare, the technology division of UnitedHealth Group that provides healthcare billing and data systems, fell victim to a malicious cyberattack orchestrated by a ransomware group.
-“Once we became aware of the outside threat, in the interest of protecting our partners and patients, we took immediate action to disconnect Change Healthcare’s systems to prevent further impact,” UnitedHealth Group said at the time.
+February 21, 2024 — The Attack Begins.
+Change Healthcare, the technology division of UnitedHealth Group responsible for healthcare billing and data systems, fell victim to a ransomware attack orchestrated by the cybercriminal group ALPHV/BlackCat.
+Upon discovery, UnitedHealth Group moved quickly: "Once we became aware of the outside threat, in the interest of protecting our partners and patients, we took immediate action to disconnect Change Healthcare's systems to prevent further impact."

-Despite the company’s claims of fast response to mitigate issues, core functionalities like electronic prescribing for pharmacy services were offline into the following day.
-For a vital healthcare company that handles around 15 billion transactions annually, this was just the start of the problems.
+February 22, 2024 — Pharmacy Operations Go Dark Despite the company's claims of a fast response, core functionalities — including electronic prescribing for pharmacy services — remained offline into the following day.
+For a company that handles approximately 15 billion transactions annually, this was just the beginning.

 The Continued Fallout